 GWAS analysis of S-LAM identifies two intergenic SNPs on chromosome 15

-After multiple filtration steps and elimination of SNPs and samples as described in the Methods and shown in Figure 1, GWAS was performed on 426 S-LAM subjects and 852 control subjects from the COPDGene project, for 549,591 SNPs using CLR.
-Two non-coding SNPs rs4544201 and rs2006950 on chromosome 15 met genome-wide significance (rs4544201: P-value=4.19×10-8; rs2006950: P-value=6.12×10-9).
+After multiple filtration steps and elimination of SNPs and samples as described in the Methods and shown in Figure 1, GWAS was performed on 426 S-LAM subjects and 852 control subjects from the COPDGene project, for 5,426,936 SNPs using CLR.
+20 non-coding SNPs on chromosome 15 met genome-wide significance including two genotyped SNps rs4544201 and rs2006950 (table 1, rs4544201: P-value=4.19×10-8; rs2006950: P-value=6.12×10-9).

-Quantile-quantile plots for CLRs and Manhattan plots demonstrated that the distribution of observed P-values met the expected distribution, with the exception of the two SNPs (Figure 2), indicating that the analyses were free of systematic P-value inflation (genomic inflation factor = 1.02).
+Quantile-quantile plots for CLRs and Manhattan plots demonstrated that the distribution of observed P-values met the expected distribution, with the exception of the 20 SNPs (Figure 2), indicating that the analyses were free of systematic P-value inflation (genomic inflation factor = 1.025).
 Scatter plots of PC scores indicated similarity between cases and controls in the discovery analyses (Supplementary Figure 2).
 All subjects from the COPDGene cohort were smokers, and this might have caused an association between SNPs associated with nicotine addiction.
 We checked p-values for SNPs associated with nicotine addiction from the GWAS catalog [35] and other SNPs correlated with those (r2 >0.8) (Supplementary Table 2).
 None of those SNPs showed a significant difference in allele frequency in the LAM and COPDGene cohorts, indicating that our findings are not affected by nicotine addiction SNPs.